provectus/swiss-army-kube/example/README.md

   variables.tf - variables used in modules

-  example.tfvars - list of values for variables.
+  terraform.tfvars - list of values for variables.
 Customize it for your project data !!!

 # Deploy cluster
-Change example.tfvars, chose modules in main.tf and run:
+Change terraform.tfvars, chose modules in main.tf and run:

 Prepare and downloads module